-Mitigation Measure CR-2: Avoid Potential Effects on Undiscovered Burials.
+Mitigation Measure CR-3: Avoid Potential Effects on Undiscovered Burials.

 If human remains are found, the District shall be immediately notified.
+All work within 100 feet of any discovered human remains will cease.
+The California Health and Safety

-The California Health and Safety Code requires that excavation be halted in the immediate area and that the San Bernardino County coroner be notified to determine the nature of the remains.
+Code requires that excavation be halted in the immediate area and that the San Bernardino County coroner be notified to determine the nature of the remains.
 The coroner is required to examine all discoveries of human remains within 48 hours of receiving notice of a discovery on private or state lands (Health and Safety Code, Section 7050.5[b]).
-If the coroner determines that the remains are those of a Native American, the coroner must contact the Native American Heritage Commission (NAHC) by telephone within 24 hours of making that determination (Health and Safety Code, Section 7050.5[c]).
+If the coroner determines that the remains are those of a Native American, the coroner must contact the NAHC by telephone within 24 hours of making that determination (Health and Safety Code, Section 7050.5[c]).